The Focal Quantal Response Equilibrium: Modeling Focality

-Intuitively, a strategy $s_i$ leads to regret when you end up with a much lower payoff than you could have.
+Intuitively, a strategy $s_i$ leads to regret when an agent ends up with a much lower payoff than she could have.
 If $s_i$ features relatively little payoff variation and a high average payoff, we would therefore expect the level of regret associated with $s_i$ to be low.
 In other words, if $s_i$ returns high payoffs regardless of other players' strategies, then $s_i$ is focal.
 Observation \autoref{obs3} formalizes this.

 \begin{obs} Let $u_i(\bar{\textbf{s}})=\max_{s\in S} u_i(s)$.
-Then $s_i\in F_i(\Gamma)$ if at least one of the following two conditions is satisfied. \begin{enumerate} \item[i)] $\min_{s_{-i}\in S_{-i}}u_i(s_i, s_{-i})\ge \frac{1}{2}\,u(\bar{s})+\frac{1}{2\,(|S_i|-1)}\big(\sum_{s'_i\neq s_i }\min_{s_{-i}\in S_{-i}}u_i(s'_i, s_{-i})\big)$; \item[ii)] $u_i(s_i, s_{-i})\ge\frac{u(\bar{s})+\sum_{s'_i\neq s_i }u_i(s'_i, s_{-i})}{|S_i|}$ for each $s_{-i}\in S_{-i}$. \end{enumerate} \end{obs}
+Then $s_i\in F_i(\Gamma)$ if at least one of the following two conditions is satisfied. \begin{enumerate} \item[i)] $\min_{s_{-i}\in S_{-i}}u_i(s_i, s_{-i})\ge \frac{1}{2}\,u_i(\bar{s})+\frac{1}{2\,(|S_i|-1)}\big(\sum_{s'_i\neq s_i }\min_{s_{-i}\in S_{-i}}u_i(s'_i, s_{-i})\big)$; \item[ii)] $u_i(s_i, s_{-i})\ge\frac{u_i(\bar{s})+\sum_{s'_i\neq s_i }u_i(s'_i, s_{-i})}{|S_i|}$ for each $s_{-i}\in S_{-i}$. \end{enumerate} \end{obs}